trunghng/trunghng.github.io/_posts/2021-06-27-mdp-bellman-eqn.markdown

 \end{equation}

 #### Optimal Policy and Optimal Value Function
-For finite MDPs (finte state and action space), we can precisely define an **optimal policy**. *Value functions* define a partial ordering over policies.
+For finite MDPs (finite state and action space), we can precisely define an **optimal policy**. *Value functions* define a partial ordering over policies.
 A policy $\pi$ is defined to be better than or equal to a policy $\pi'$ if its expected return is greater than or equal to that of $\pi'$ for all states.
 In other words,
 \begin{equation}
 \pi\geq\pi'\iff v_\pi(s)\geq v_{\pi'} \forall s\in\mathcal{S}
 \end{equation}